Office Architecture: Planning, Designs, and Trends

 Sustainability

 Another major trend in modern office design is sustainability.
-More and more companies are striving to create green offices – workspaces that minimize their environmental impact.
+More and more companies are striving to create commercial buildings with green features and offices – workspaces that minimize their environmental impact.

 This might mean: